-They also offer winter equipment rentals of kick-sleds and snowshoes, as well as any other cold-weather gear you might need.
+Winter equipment rentals of kick-sleds and snowshoes, as well as any other cold-weather gear you might need are available to rent.

 Not to worry!
 The Twin Strand Movie Theatres offer the latest releases, while Georgian Lanes offers a fun and inexpensive way to exercise and pass the time with 5-pin bowling.
 You can rent the special shoes, and everything else required is provided in the lane rental costs.

 The Town of Parry Sound celebrates Canada's birthday every July 1st.